eadf/hallr/README.md

 ### Installing Hallr
 You can download pre-built ZIP files from the GitHub Releases section.
 These ZIP files are the Hallr add-on, which can be installed directly in Blender.

+The ZIP file contains dynamic libraries compiled for multiple platforms:
+- macOS (amd64 & ARM)
+- Linux (amd64)
+- Windows (amd64)

+All releases are built automatically by GitHub workflows.

 To build the add-on locally, use the following command:

 ```bash